JinYuanLi0012/RiVEG/README.md

 ## Visual Entailment Module

-The MNER stage of RiVEG is mainly based on [OFA](https://github.com/OFA-Sys/OFA), please configure the corresponding environment according to its instructions.
+The VE stage of RiVEG is mainly based on [OFA](https://github.com/OFA-Sys/OFA), please configure the corresponding environment according to its instructions.

 RiVEG's VE data are available [here](https://drive.google.com/drive/folders/153WtZiHHZBzxSG8Sk76byPRynlt-nUl3?usp=sharing).
 Download these data and place them in the **OFA/dataset/snli_ve_data/** folder.